 The blond man twisted the old brass knob and flung the door open.
-The little bell above the door tinkled for seconds afterward.
+A little bell above the door tinkled for seconds afterward.

 “Hey, can you show us where Chigger Hollow is on this map?” the pretty boy yelled across the garage.

 Gearhead looked up from under the Nova’s hood, his bright, unblinking eyes gazed out like head beams from the shadows of the cap’s curved bill that seemed bolted tight to his skull.
-A mixture of sweat and motor oil dripped down his nose and pooled on the radiator, the liquids swirling together, a melding that defied physical laws.
+A mixture of sweat and motor oil dripped down his nose and pooled on the radiator, the liquids swirling together, mixing, becoming an impossibility.

 “Dang city folk,” mumbled Uncle Lee Roy.
-“You don’t worry bout em, Gearhead.
-Jest stick to makin’ that mouse roar.”
+“You don’t worry bout em none, Gearhead.
+Jest stick to makin’ that mouse roar.

 Gearhead’s focus returned to the motor as he deftly twirled the screwdriver, tweaking the Holley four-barrel carburetor, opening the airways just a bit more so that when the accelerator was floored those last few ponies could gallop.

-And Gearhead’s memories were an endless parade of engine repairs — go-carts, three-wheelers, lawn mowers, even those little gasoline powered remote-control airplanes came his way.
+Those memories were an endless parade of engine repairs — go-carts, three-wheelers, lawn mowers, even those little gasoline powered remote-control airplanes came his way.
 A lot of folks can barely jump-start a vehicle.
 The tangled mess of wires, hoses, and belts whirring in unison, pumping out carbon monoxide and horsepower, was a mystery to them.
 But something about the direct nature of an internal combustion engine made the most perfect and wonderful sense to Gearhead.
-Bolt it all up right and tight, add some lubrication, add some fuel, and a roaring beast of burden came to life under your complete control.
+Bolt it all up right and tight, add some lubrication, add some fuel, and a roaring beast of burden under your complete control came to life.
 Spark plugs, manifolds, pistons, the tight tolerances of a well-machined cam shaft, these were the components of Gearhead’s life.

 No one even knew how old Gearhead was, but Lee Roy said he was somewhere around 21.

-Gearhead wore a homemade fanny pack fashioned from the upholstery of a 1962 Chevy Impala, the flashy red color now faded and grease smeared.
+Gearhead wore a homemade fanny pack fashioned from the upholstery of a 1962 Chevy Impala, the flashy red material now grease-smeared and faded.
 A red wire and a black wire ran from either side of the pack and up under his shirt, which was one of a small rotation of faux-pearl snap-button Western shirts.
 He wore the shirts buttoned tight to his arms and neck.
 The only skin anyone ever saw were the grease covered, scarred hands with curious stitches, always appearing pink and fresh, that circled his wrist.
-Sometimes a glimpse of cheek or chin caught in the light of the yellow bulb.
+Sometimes the yellow bulb flashed a glimpse of cheek or chin.

 And then there were those eyes.
 Bright.
 Too bright.
 Glowing.
 Seemingly illuminated from within.